FluffyMaguro/SC2_Coop_Overlay/README.md

 * [sc2reader](https://github.com/ggtracker/sc2reader) was used as replay parser.

 # Change log
-* 1.11 version (work in progress)
+* 1.11 version (work in progress & unreleased)

-      - Identifying enemy unit composition
+      - Identifying enemy unit composition (best guess)
-      - By default there is a single key to show/hide overlay (possible to change)
+      - By default there is a single key to show/hide overlay (possible to change by user)

 * 1.10 version